Paper wrap mailing services

-There are other alternatives to poly wrapping, but none of them is as robust and useful to both business, consumer and environmentally friendly.
+There are other alternatives to poly wrapping, but none is as robust and useful to both businesses and consumers and environmentally friendly.

-The biodegradable starch-based film, more commonly referred to as PLAs are typically made from potato or corn starch.
+The biodegradable starch-based film, commonly called PLAs, is typically made from potato or corn starch.

 While these are viable options, they aren’t the cheapest for the business.
 It is double the cost of LDPE plastic and isn’t eligible for the Royal Mail MailMark service.

 Naked mailing is an option where mailing is sent as an unwrapped item.
-While in theory, this option may sound ideal, it means that publications can no longer carry third-party advertisements.
+While this option may sound ideal in theory, it means that publications can no longer carry third-party advertisements.

-Third-party advertisement is a crucial player in how publications and magazines can keep a relatively low price for their customers.
+Third-party advertisement is crucial in how publications and magazines can keep a relatively low price for their customers.

 Meaning that while naked mailing solves one problem, the price increase would create other issues.
-Another issue would arise when the publications and magazines go into the postal system.
+Another issue would arise when publications and magazines enter the postal system.

 There is a high chance it would end up damaged or worse for wear.
 While a small amount of ‘rough handling’ may be accepted by some customers, in adverse weather conditions, this could be disastrous for any mail pieces.

 Benefits of using Paper Wrap for your direct mail

 When making the switch from the poly wrap, one of the main concerns is that the paper doesn’t sound all that robust.